College | August 9, 2022 | Winnie Sun

 Get started

 Another pro-tip?
 The FAFSA® is first-come, first-served.
-Apply as soon as you can (it opens on October 1) to take advantage of federal aid for college.
+Apply as soon as you can (it opens on or before December 1) to take advantage of federal aid for college.

-Check out this free FAFSA® Guide for more information.
+Check out this free FAFSA® Guide for step-by-step help.